-The roles of our Trustees and officers are constituted within the Charter to ensure that good governance prevails, and to enable to College to take the best of the musical world to the widest cross-section of our communities.
+The roles of our Trustees and officers are constituted within the Charter to ensure that good governance prevails, and to enable the College to take the best of the musical world to the widest cross-section of our communities.
 Read more.

 Members of the management team are responsible for all the day-to-day administration of College matters.
-Contact telephone numbers and e-mail addresses are listed below your convenience.
+Contact telephone numbers and e-mail addresses are listed below for your convenience.

 General calls and correspondence should be addressed in the first instance to:

 PO Box 7328

 The main telephone number above should be used for all general enquiries.

 For enquiries about RCO courses and events, please call the same number, or email email@example.com